Marthaklenam/My-first-Data-analysis-repo/README.md

 # My-first-Data-analysis-repo
 For my first task in Learning PowerBI for Data analysis, I am instructed to build this repository to elaborate the essential steps needed to be taken when approaching a Data analysis project.

-These steps are outlined below;
+Further I practiced on the Financial Data Sample which has further been uploaded in this respository.

 ## Steps to take when approaching data Analysis Project
 1. ### Ask relevant questions: